kevinolega/callcentertrainingtips/6wel/lessons/first-assessment.md

 Use complete sentences.

-Avoid one word answers.
+Avoid one-word answers.

-Don’t just say yes, no, the number, the one word answer.
+Don't just say yes, no, the number, the one-word answer.

 Answer in complete sentences.

 One word answers kill job applications.

-Even two word answers like “yes, sir!” and “no, ma’am!” get applicants eliminated.
+Even two word answers like "yes, sir!" and "no, ma'am!" get applicants eliminated.

 ## I'll go first...